rosskantor/Capstone_2/README.md

 ### Future Work

-*  I will drastically improve this project in the next two weeks.
+*  If time permits, I would like to train a model with fewer classes.
+Ideally, I would like to select image classes that are visually the least alike.